 Shooting hours and hours with the heavy A900-Zeis combination took its toll on my wrist and hand.
 The camera plus lens weighs a hefty 2.8 kg!

-I needed something lighter for reportage and street photography.
-Plus the A900 has a really loud shutter, you cannot take a picture unnoticed.
 A couple days before a trip to NewYork, I found a great deal on a Fujifilm X100.
 The reviews I read were all full of hallelujah's and praise.
 Some even called it a poor man’s Leica.
 The fixed 35mm lens was something to get used to, since I mostly shoot with (extreme) wide angle lenses.
 But from day one on the streets of Brooklyn and Manhattan, I was in love.
 In got my love for photography back and I fell in love with Fuji for producing such a great, almost silent camera.

 The image quality was amazing, the strait out of camera jpg’s were sharp with beautiful colors.
 And in black and white, the images really shined.